lompabo/pptrajectories/README.md

 ![Left: a possible desired probability distribution; Right: PDF of a section](fig1.png)

 Second, _we'd like to precisely control the shape of the probability distribution along a section_ (right-most plot in the figure).
 For this, we can use a beta distribution, so that I can easily control the spread.
 The higher the "aim" stat of the shooter, the less spread out the probability distribution should be, and with a beta distribution this means that higher aim translates to higher $\alpha$ and $\beta$.
-Just for record: in the example I am assuming a low-ish aim. _As a bonus, this allows us to easily compute the radius of the yellow circle_: it is just the (absolute value of the) 25-th percentile of the beta PDF!
+Just for record: in the example I am assuming a low-ish aim ($\alpha = \beta = 2$, to be precise).

 In probability theory terms: